amarakon/amarakon.github.io/content/programs.md

 : Unfortunately, there is no perfect terminal emulator.
 They are all flawed.
 This is surprising since I view terminals as simple software.
+Actually, there is one perfect terminal: foot, but it is only available for Wayland.
-But the one I use is Alacritty.
+The one I use is Alacritty.
 It balances simplicity and features.
 It does not have tabs, or a scroll-bar, or any of that bullshit bloated terminals have.
 But it uses GPU acceleration which makes it the fastest terminal.